Mohyoo/Ayah-Verse/README.md

 4) Log out if necessary. <br>

 5) You can install the requirements by installing python first, then in a terminal, type 'pip install requirement_name'.

+# Known Issues:
+1) Windows OS may detect it as a Trojan, maybe because it has access to the command line; and I will try to fix this when possible.